syzwina/quartz/content/notes/Life/Politics/Education Crisis.md

 Dulu, UPSR adalah hanya untuk bezakan student yang master skill asal ke tak.
 But as time goes by, it became a competition, how many As.
 And determines budak tu masuk sbp or not.
 So it became a very detrimental thing for weaker students.
 But, without having any exams at all, there's no way to see how well our kids are doing.

 https://drtengkuputri.com/

+Things we can do:
+- read books about early childhood education
+- send kids to tadika yang buat early childhood education